DSD-ESDC-EDSC/pass/README.md

 - Create new branch related to that issue
 - Pull from master branch (this might get updated eventually to dev once a first version is stable)
 - Work on your branch, when you have completed the code and tested it, you can then push the branch to the remote repository
-- Make a merge/pull request, @Noznoc will review and merge into master
+- Make a merge/pull request, admin will review and merge into master